Canop/resc/README.md

 This scheme ensures several workers can safely work on the same queue.

-A java implementation of a worker is provided in the examples directory.
+Java and node.js implementations of workers are provided in the examples directory.

 # Introductory Example